Advertising-ID-Consortium/idl-mapper-sidecar-examples/unix-domain-socket-simple-java-client/README.md

-DL Mapper Sidecar JAVA Unix Domain Socket Client Example
+IDL Mapper Sidecar JAVA Unix Domain Socket Client Example

 [Liveramp's IDL Mapper Sidecar](https://sidecar.readme.io) container can communicate with your application via a Unix socket.
 The client will exchange HTTP messages over Unix Domain Socket.
 In order to do that, you will need to configure Sidecar to listen on a socket mounted inside Sidecar container.